How can I purchase AirSpade products?

 How can I obtain current AirSpade product literature?

-Product literature can be viewed or downloaded by going to the Product Literature section of the AirSpade website.
-Hard copies can be obtained by clicking on the Mail Hard Copy button.
+Product literature can be viewed or downloaded by going to the Literature and Manuals section of the AirSpade website.

 What is the difference between Pressure, Flow, and Thrust?